SerhanAksut/ReviewApp/README.md

 * UIKitPreview <br />
 It allows us to preview view controllers easily without the need of recompiling whole project.
 You can even preview a controller in live mode.
 It uses SwiftUI and UIViewControllerRepresentable even this project is not a SwiftUI Project.
 It is inspired by a Brian Voong's youtube video.

+## Technologies
+The app is developed using:
+* Swift Language version: 5
+* Swift Package Managers

 ## Dependencies
 There is no third party dependencies in the app.